odnr93/routilux/docs/source/installation.rst

 .. code-block:: bash

    git clone <repository-url>
-   cd flowforge
+   cd routilux
    pip install -e .

 Installing Dependencies
 -----------------------

-FlowForge is a standalone package with no external dependencies.
+Routilux is a standalone package with no external dependencies.
 All required functionality is included in the package.

 Development Installation
 ------------------------